Speiserm/qmk_firmware/keyboards/planck/keymaps/deft/deft.changelog.md

 Deft Version 1.1

-A keyboard layout designed for efficiency in programming and transferability between ortholinear boards.
+A modified Workman layout designed for efficiency in programming and transferability between ortholinear boards.

 ---